Woody Allen | Club Random

 they're perfectionists and they're great.

-But when you write a book, it's much easier to be a perfectionist because, you know, you're home and it's not that much.
+But when you write a book, it's much easier to be a perfectionist because, you know, you're home and it's the same.

 But that's your style.